 Mr. Ozery’s primary legal practice areas are land use, environmental, fair housing, sustainable development, construction, contracts, and complex civil and business litigation.

 Mr. Ozery graduated from Nova Southeastern Shepard Broad Law Center in May of 2015, cum laude with a focus in civil litigation.

 During law school, Mr. Ozery served as Associate Managing Editor for ILSA International & Comparative Law Journal, as well as a member of the Nova Trial Association, and competed on behalf of Nova Southeastern University in Miami as well Vienna, Austria, in the Willem C. Vis International Commercial Arbitration Moot Court Competition.

 Through law school, Mr. Ozery worked as a litigation clerk at one of the largest personal injury firms in South Florida, where he developed advocacy skills and began participating in the civil litigation process.

-Mr. Ozery began his legal career managing a high-volume case load and fervidly advocating for the rights of the injured from inception to trial.
-Having done so successfully, he has now transitioned his legal advocacy skills towards his passion of environmental protection and land use matters.
+Mr. Ozery began his legal career managing a high-volume caseload and fervidly advocating for the rights of the injured from inception to trial.
+Having done so successfully, he has now transitioned his legal advocacy skills towards his passion for environmental protection and land use matters.